Editor's note: This article, originally posted for the May 2016 Mercury Transit, has been updated for the Nov. 11, 2019 transit of Mercury.

-This Monday (May 9), Mercury will appear to cross in front of the disk of the sun, and will be visible as a tiny black dot against the bright source of light.
+This Monday (Nov.
+11), Mercury will appear to cross in front of the disk of the sun, and will be visible as a tiny black dot against the bright source of light.

 The event, which astronomers call a transit of Mercury (opens in new tab), will occur only 14 times during the 21st century.
 As seen from Earth, only transits of Mercury and Venus are possible, because these are the only planets that lie between Earth and the sun.
 Transits of Venus occur in pairs separated by about eight years, with more than a century separating each pair.

 Using parallax during the transits of Venus, astronomers were given the best opportunity available to measure the distance from the Earth to the sun — known as one astronomical unit.
 Kepler's third law showed that with this one measurement, it was possible to then measure the distance between the sun and other planets, based on how long it took each planet to go around the sun.
 The distance from the Earth to the sun was poorly known at that time.
-Astronomer Edmund Halley — of comet fame — was the first to realize that transits could be used to measure the astronomical unit.
+Astronomer Edmund Halley — of Halley's Comet (opens in new tab) fame — was the first to realize that transits could be used to measure the astronomical unit.

 The transit technique relies on the precise measurement of the exact moment when Mercury or Venus began moving onto or off of the disk of the sun; two centuries ago, measuring those moments with high accuracy was difficult.
 Nonetheless, elaborate expeditions to observe the transits of Venus in 1761 and 1769 provided astronomers with their first good value for the astronomical unit.
 Since the 1960's, this method has been completely superseded by radar measurements of the distances to the other planets in the solar system.

 Related: Here's Why Mercury Transits Are So Rare (opens in new tab)